 Binemon Introduces The New Concept “PLAY TO EARN” - The Future Combination Between Gaming & Blockchain

-/EIN News/ -- NEW YORK, June 30, 2021 (GLOBE NEWSWIRE) -- In attempt to revolutionize the Crypto Industry, Binemon is proud to introduce the concept of “PLAY TO EARN”.
-A theory that aims to build to the future combination between Gaming & Blockchain.
+In an attempt to revolutionize the Crypto Industry, Binemon is proud to introduce the concept of “PLAY TO EARN”.

-Q1/2021 witnessed a strong rise of the crypto market, the keyword “non-fungible token” (NFT) emerged as a missing piece to complete the applicability of blockchain to digital products.
-Axie Infinity, and My Defi Pet are examples of the pioneering projects for the rising trend of the NFT-game mix.

 The game developers had revealed that it took them more than a year to conceptualize, deploy and perfect the infrastructure.
 NFTs and 3D graphics take more time and effort than most.